nirutha/ContinAuth/README.md

 Evaluate approach in scenario closer to real-world setting.<br>
 Propose alternative variant of the original approach.<br>

-**Timeline**<br>
-Dec.
-2018 - Jun.
-2019

-**Cite**<br>
+## Project's directory structure

+This project's source code is based on the structure and implementation proposed by
 - H. Buech (2019).
 "Continuous Authentication using Inertial-Sensors of Smartphones and Deep Learning".
 Master thesis.
 Hochschule der Medien, Stuttgart.
-URN: [urn:nbn:de:bsz:900-opus4-65060](https://hdms.bsz-bw.de/frontdoor/index/index/docId/6506) ([BibTex](https://raw.githubusercontent.com/dynobo/ContinAuth/master/CITATION_THESIS.bib))
-- H. Buech (2019).
-ContinAuth, GitHub repository.
-URL: https://github.com/dynobo/ContinAuth ([BibTex](https://raw.githubusercontent.com/dynobo/ContinAuth/master/CITATION_REPO.bib))

-## Background

-The legitimacy of users is of great importance for the security of information systems.
-The authentication process is a trade-off between system security and user experience.
-E.g., forced password complexity or multi-factor authentication can increase protection, but the application becomes more cumbersome for the users.
-Therefore, it makes sense to investigate whether the identity of a user can be verified reliably enough, without his active participation, to replace or supplement existing login processes.

-This master thesis examines if the inertial sensors of a smartphone can be leveraged to continuously determine whether the device is currently in possession of its legitimate owner or by another person.
-To this end, an approach proposed in related studies will be implemented and examined in detail.
-This approach is based on the use of a so-called Siamese artificial neural network to transform the measured values of the sensors into another vector that can be classified more reliably.

-## Project's directory structure

-This project is structured after a setup proposed in a [tutorial on kdnuggets.com](https://www.kdnuggets.com/2018/07/cookiecutter-data-science-organize-data-project.html):
+URN:[urn:nbn:de:bsz:900-opus4-65060](https://hdms.bsz-bw.de/frontdoor/index/index/docId/6506)

 ```
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README for understanding this project.
-├── LICENSE            <- MIT License.
+├── LICENSE            <- MIT License of the referenced source code.
 ├── data
 │   ├── external       <- Data from third party sources.
 (Extracted H-MOG CSV files)
 │   └── processed      <- The final, canonical data sets for modeling.
 (Transformed in HDF)
 │
 ├── notebooks          <- Jupyter notebooks.
-Named after the chapter of the thesis,
-│                         where the results are discussed.
+Consists of OCSVM and Siamese CNN scripts for exploring
+                          the continuous authentication.
 │
 ├── reports            <- Generated exports/reports as HTML
 │   ├── optimization   <- HTML exports of Notebooks during parameter tuning